2003 Toyota Corolla Repair and Maintenance Costs

 2003 Toyota Corolla ProblemsCheck Engine Light Due to EVAP System Fault

 The Check Engine Light may illuminate due to an evaporative emission (EVAP) system fault.
 Our technicians tell us these EVAP system faults can be difficult to diagnose but it is not uncommon to find a failed charcoal canister or a loose or worn gas cap.

 If the engine will not crank over, the most common problem is the starter.
 These will tend to go out at about 100,00-125,000 miles.
 Sometimes it is only the starter solenoid, but often the complete starter (including solenoid) needs to be replaced.

-This limited regional recall is for vehicles currently registered or first sold in southern Florida, along the Gulf Coast, Puerto Rico, Hawaii and the U.S. Virgin Islands, and equipped with Takata-brand air bag inflators.
-Upon deployment the driver and/or passenger airbag inflator could rupture, increasing the risk of personal injury.
-Dealers will replace the affected airbag inflator modules to correct this concern.
+This limited regional recall is for vehicles currently registered or first sold in southern Florida, along the Gulf Coast, Puerto Rico, Hawaii, the U.S. Virgin Islands, Guam, Saipan and American Samoa.
+Upon deployment the passenger airbag inflator could rupture, increasing the risk of personal injury.
+Dealers will replace the passenger side air bag inflator to correct this concern.
 If a replacement inflator is not available, as an interim measure, the dealer will disable the front passenger air bag and advise the customer not to use the front passenger seat until a replacement inflator is installed.